 Related: How to budget for an ai keynote speaker

 Risk Acknowledgment: Credible AI speakers address limitations, potential failures, and unintended consequences.
-McKinsey's 2024 report shows presentations that discuss AI risks receive 34% higher credibility ratings than those focusing exclusively on benefits.
+Presentations that discuss AI risks honestly receive higher credibility ratings than those focusing exclusively on benefits.
+Audiences can sense when they're getting a balanced picture versus a sales pitch.

 Actionable Next Steps: Engaging presentations conclude with specific actions attendees can take within 30 days.
 This might include vendor evaluation criteria, pilot program designs, or team training recommendations.
 The goal is moving audiences from inspiration to implementation planning before they leave the venue.